-Recently though, I was able to finish a few titles I’ve been dragging for months and start a few more.
-Here are the culture and design books I’m reading.
-Some of them are ideal if you’re a designer, others are either very interesting or funny – or both – for anyone.
+Recently, I managed to finish a few titles I’ve been dragging for months and start a few more.
+Some of them are ideal if you’re a designer, others are either very interesting or funny — or both — for anyone.

 Even if, initially, the book might seem to be aimed at business people, I found it fascinating and revealing.
 It made me look at my culture with different eyes, and I had a few ‘a-ha’ moments recalling the awkward moments when it clashed with the Anglo-Saxon’s.